Aizad423/Aizad423/README.md

 # 💫 About Me:
-Versatile professional with 20+ years of experience across financial services, food processing, project management, higher education, and CEO of [Dazia Consultinc Inc](https://dazia.ca/). <br>Combines expertise in finance and food technology with strong skills in IT project management, Lean Six Sigma, and process improvement.<br><br>Experience includes roles as a Financial, Insurance, and Investment Advisor delivering financial planning and compliance guidance, along with hands-on work in dairy and juice processing, quality management, and food safety/halal auditing.<br><br>Also served as an Adjunct Professor teaching project management, business, and quality courses, integrating real-world industry experience into the classroom.
+I am Aizad Ahmad CEO of [Dazia Consultinc Inc.](https://dazia.ca/) A versatile professional with 20+ years of experience across financial services, food processing, project management, and higher education.
+Combining expertise in finance and food technology with strong skills in IT project management, Lean Six Sigma, and process improvement.<br><br>Experience includes roles as a Financial, Insurance, and Investment Advisor delivering financial planning and compliance guidance, along with hands-on work in dairy and juice processing, quality management, and food safety/halal auditing.<br><br>Also served as an Adjunct Professor teaching project management, business, and quality courses, integrating real-world industry experience into the classroom.

 # Skills & Technologies